Roofing Terminology You Need To Know

 Aggregate

-Aggregate is a protective layer that sits on top of a flat roofing system.
-The aggregate layer can be made up of gravel, stone, rock, slag, or even crushed lava rock.
+Aggregate is a protective layer that sits on top of a roofing system.
+The aggregate layer can be made up of gravel, stone, rock, slag, or even crushed lava rock and gives a shingle its color.
 This layer helps to protect the roof from the sun’s UV rays because it provides both reflectivity and insulation.

 Apron Flashing